 If you live within our practice area (see map below) you are welcome to register with us.
-To register please see the 'How to Register as a Patient' section below, our reception staff will also be happy to guide you through the procedure.
+To register please see the 'How to Register as a Patient' section, our reception staff will also be happy to guide you through the procedure.

 The practice area is shown with our catchment area marked in blue.
 Click on the map and enter your postcode to check if you live within our catchment area.